mschmitt5/mary-macmillan/README.md

 ## Update - Short Project Description

 This website will help me get a job in Santa Fe as a developer.
 It will serve as a gallery to showcase my projects and skills for potential employers.

+## Milestone 2&alpha; Feedback
+These are looking good.
+Your layout plans are simple and concise, and your content strategy is reasonably well defined.
+I don't see any big differences here vs. when I looked at your project earlier - so refer back to my previous feedback via Slack too.

+Your layout should be fairly simple to build using the Bootstrap Grid - I don't see any potential problems here and your page should be relatively simple to build.
+With simple/minimalistic page designs visual consistency and balance is key.
+Sophisticated use of negative space is definitely a skill, and I think you can employ it well here.
+These considerations can mean the difference between mediocre and  professional-level presentation, so keep these points in mind.
+I'm looking forward to seeing your design choices take shape.

+Your directory structure and code all look great.
+I think you're ready to begin development.

+Build your PWP in a file named `index.php` inside `/public_html`.
+CSS, images, and JS directories should also be inside `public_html` and siblings to `/documentation`.
+We won't be using the `/documentation` directory any longer.

+If you feel ahead of the curve during your development phase in the coming weeks, have a look at the [PWP Contact Form Doc](https://bootcamp-coders.cnm.edu/class-materials/jquery-validated-captcha-form/) for an overview of the Swiftmailer integration.

+Nice work.
+Your Milestone 1 passes at [Tier III](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+You're clear to begin development!